CHORUS-TRE/chorus-tre/keycloak.md

   client-id: from keycloak
 ```

-You may reuse the same clientId as the redirectUrl is part of the configuration.
+You may reuse the same clientId for both as the redirectUrl is part of the configuration.

+## Other environments

+Ideally, the real environments, aka **dev**, **qa**, etc. are fully decorrelated from the build one.
+However, they fairly similar.

+The **dev** environments also have the following services deployed that are linked with Keycloak:

+- Harbor
+- Kube-prometheus-stack (Grafana, Prometheus, AlertManager)

+Their setup are almost the same as the ones in build.

+### Chorus-backend

+TODO(@sami-sweng): how is Keycloak setup for the chorus-backend.